A lengthy Parliamentary Inquiry into the future of koalas may take too long to ensure their survival, writes Sue Arnold.

 Given that submissions are taken under Parliamentary privilege, this level of censorship can only be described as a blatant attempt to shut down any evidence that should be taken into account by a Parliamentary Inquiry.

 Until laws are strengthened to truly limit or prohibit the destruction of koala habitat, #koalas will continue to be at risk & to decline in NSW, possibly to the point of local extinction.
 Our submission to Parl Inquiry: https://t.co/rVhHBHHkpt pic.twitter.com/78Dils4QNf— EDO NSW (@EDONSW) August 16, 2019

-The vet in question is Queensland’s Dr Jon Hangar of Endeavour Veterinary Ecology Pty Ltd. Under the recent Koala Research Plan, $97,980 was allocated to Dr Hanger for ‘koala translocation review and recommendations – investigation for NSW OEH’, a policy now adopted by the Government.
+The vet in question is Queensland’s Dr Jon Hanger of Endeavour Veterinary Ecology Pty Ltd. Under the recent Koala Research Plan, $97,980 was allocated to Dr Hanger for ‘koala translocation review and recommendations – investigation for NSW OEH’, a policy now adopted by the Government.

-Dr Hangar has been involved in two of the most disastrous translocation projects in Queensland.
+Dr Hanger has been involved in two of the most disastrous translocation projects in Queensland.
 The Moreton Bay Rail Link and the Coomera Translocation Project were undertaken by the Gold Coast City Council.
-180 Coomera koalas were translocated, with Dr Hangar responsible for anaesthetising and taking samples from captured wild koalas.
+180 Coomera koalas were translocated, with Dr Hanger responsible for anaesthetising and taking samples from captured wild koalas.
 As a result of Right to Information requests, Australians for Animals Inc received the wildlife returns which indicated only two of the translocated koalas survived.

 The Scientific Purposes Permit approval for this massive translocation indicated the trauma which translocated koalas endured: